henryrobbins/dmtools/docs/install/packages.rst

-To the verify the installation worked correctly, open a Python prompt by typing ``python`` and then type ``from dmtools import netpbm.`` If you don't get any error messages, the instllation was a success!
+To the verify the installation worked correctly, open a Python prompt by typing ``python`` and then type ``from dmtools import netpbm.`` If you don't get any error messages, the installation was a success!

 .. code-block:: bash